Codelessly/CodelesslySDK/README.md

 }
 ```

-The `Codelessly.initialize()` method takes in several parameters to provide more  flexibility and control.
+The `Codelessly.instance.initialize()` method takes in several parameters to provide more  flexibility and control.
 For example, you can declare your `CodelesslyConfig` in this method to make it the default configuration of all
 `CodelesslyWidget`s, unless explicitly overridden.